 Polar Pro Retractable Landing Gear

-Polar Pro designs their own products and their landing gear is nice because it allows you to pack the Mavic 2 without having to take them off every time.
+Polar Pro designs their products and their landing gear is nice because it allows you to pack the Mavic 2 without having to take them off every time.
 This is what I use.

 PGYTECH Landing Gear Leg Extended

-Available At: Amazon / BHphoto
+Available At: Discontinued

 I also have this landing gear but switched to the Polar Pro gear when they came out.
 For some reason, if you can’t use the Polar Pro landing gear, then this is a decent option.